Zormeister/ProjectBuilder/README.md

 An automated build system wrapper that does all the work for you.

-## Linux Compatibility
+## BUILDING

-Fedora requires the following packages:
-- libicu-devel
-- libdisptach-devel
-- libuuid-devel
+For macOS hosts, use the Xcode project file, nothing else is required.

+For Linux hosts, you need to install `libb64` from your distribution's package manager and use XMake.

 ## VSCodium Setup

-`clangd` extension + `clangd-cmake` extension.
+`clangd` extension + `clangd: CMake Integration` extension.